pcannon09/datetime/README.md

 ---

-This project is now part from Eduli (https://github.com/EduliSoftware)

 First, you need to create a Makefile to do it easier, just copy the IO Controller Makefile and change the .o files to the ones that you want (DON'T GET RID OF 'dt.o')

 To include